Should you be using AI to manage your health in 2026?

 Building on previous conversations:

-If you’re having an ongoing conversation, you can reference what you discussed before:
+If you’re having an ongoing conversation, reference what you’ve discussed before:

 “I tried the low-sugar breakfast approach we talked about.
 The afternoon energy crash is better but I’m still not waking up refreshed.
 What does that tell us?
 What would be worth looking at next?”

-This lets your research assistant help you interpret your response to changes—which is often more valuable than the initial suggestion.
+This lets your research assistant help you interpret your response to changes — which is often more valuable than the initial suggestion, and is a genuinely useful way to move through the Understand stage over time.

 6. Use AI to slow you down, not speed you up

-One of the hidden risks of AI is premature action.
+One of the hidden risks of AI is premature action — and premature action is precisely what the Understand stage is designed to interrupt.

 Your research assistant is useful when they help you: